mykilee/CD-Final-project-Group-F/README.md

 Apart from the above exercises, we could also use these texts to practice Sentiment Analysis, so that find out what kind of emotional bias do literature and literary theory journals in English generally possess in 2023.

-## Information instructions

-Due to the large size of our documents, we are unable to upload them all to GitHub.
-Therefore, we have linked the documents on OSF for your review.
-Thank you.